From 31 March 2016, the BBFC will delegate to the Cinema Advertising Association (CAA) the regulation of all cinema advertisements in the UK.

 BBFC and handling external relations with the industry, the public and relevant bodies.

 The title of Director is changing to CEO to better reflect the remit of the role and to be more consistent with other UK media regulators and organisations with a child protection role.

 David Austin said:

+technology.
 Changing the title of my role from Director to CEO reflects the evolution of the BBFC and the Director's role.
-As CEO I will continue to develop the BBFC's work in line with digital technology and in areas beyond film classification where our expertise
+As CEO I will continue to develop the BBFC's work in line with digital technology and in areas beyond film classification

 Since 2008 the BBFC has developed a new voluntary online regulation services for Video-on-Demand content, introduced a classification framework for mobile network operators, and launched an initiative to age rate UK online music videos.
 The BBFC

 continues to work to published Classification Guidelines based on large scale public consultation.
 The last Classification Guidelines consultation, in 2013, involved more than 10,000 members of the public from the across the UK.
 The process to